-- Adopt guidelines and policies for ATP. - Adopt the ATP fund estimate. - Evaluate, score and rank projects, including forming and facilitating the Project Evaluation Committee. - In consultation with regional agencies and Caltrans, recommend and adopt a program of projects, including: - The statewide component of ATP, - o The small urban & rural component of ATP, and - The MPO selected component of the program based on the recommendations of the MPOs. - Ensuring that at least 25% of the funds benefit disadvantaged communities. - For the small urban & rural component, maintain a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount or if a project fails, approve and recommend such amendments for Commission approval.
-This contingency list will be provided to the Commission and will be in effect only until the adoption of the next statewide program. - Post recommendations and final adopted list of approved projects on the Commission's website. - Allocate funds to projects. - Evaluate program and report to the legislature.
+- Adopt guidelines and policies for ATP. - Adopt the ATP fund estimate.

+- Evaluate, score, and rank projects, including forming and facilitating the Project Evaluation Committee. - In consultation with regional agencies and Caltrans, recommend and adopt a program of projects, including: - The statewide component of ATP, - $\circ\,$ The small urban & rural component of ATP, and - The MPO selected component of the program based on the recommendations of the MPOs. - Ensuring that at least 25% of the funds benefit disadvantaged communities. - Maintain a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount or if a project fails, approve and recommend such amendments for Commission approval.
+This contingency list will be in effect only until the adoption of the next statewide program. - Post recommendations and final adopted list of approved projects on the Commission's website. - Allocate funds to projects. - Publish a Status Report of the Active Transportation Program ("Green Book") annually to increase the transparency of the program and show the progress of the programmed projects. - Review project amendment requests and recommend approval or denial to the Commission. - Evaluate program and report to the legislature.